-Abbotsway School is committed to working closely and in harmony with its community and celebrating the diversity of the UK.
-We aim to prepare students for life in modern Britain and to ensure that our school ethos, curriculum and approaches to teaching and learning reflect and promote British values.
+We prepare students fully for a successful life in modern Britain and ensure that our school ethos, curriculum and approach to learning reflects and promotes British values.

 We take opportunities to:

 - acknowledge, celebrate and commemorate national events and anniversaries related to key events in Britain’s past

 - join in with international sporting events and find out more about the countries that host them